jasonday/Linkedin-Filters/README.md

 # LinkedIn-Filter-and-Sort
-Bookmarklet for adding filtering &amp; sorting to LinkedIn's 'People you may know'
+Chrome extension for adding filtering &amp; sorting to LinkedIn's 'People you may know'

-<a class="bookmarklet" href="javascript:(function()%7Bjavascript%3A%20var%20s%20%3D%20document.createElement('script')%3B%20s.setAttribute('src'%2C'https%3A%2F%2Fraw.githubusercontent.com%2Fjasonday%2FLinkedIn-Filter-and-Sort%2Fmaster%2Fbookmarklet%2FlinkedinFilter.js')%3B%20document.getElementsByTagName('body')%5B0%5D.appendChild(s)%3B%20void(s)%7D)()">Linkedin Filter</a>

 ## Features
 * Load 100+ profiles by clicking a button